 8 Foodie Destinations in Ontario You Need To Savour

-Calling all food fanatics!
-If you love good food and travel for exceptional culinary experiences, look no further than these epicurean Ontario destinations you’ll want to write home about (or at least post pics of).
+If you love good food and travel for exceptional culinary experiences, look no further than these culinary Ontario destinations you’ll want to write home about (or at least post pics of).

 Toronto’s Top Restaurants

 From Chinatown to Greektown, Little India to Little Italy, Vegandale to St. Lawrence Market, Toronto is a multicultural city with a melting pot of flavours.
 Toronto eateries frequently feature in the top ten list of Canada’s 100 Best, the definitive guide to everything food related from across the country.

 Alo is a sleek downtown French fine dining restaurant and cocktail bar with a refined tasting menu.
 From on-point décor to each carefully crafted dish and drink, this is a foodie’s must.